Review and road test of the Fiat Tipo

 Fiat's entrant in the family hatch segment is this car, the Tipo, now usefully revised with a more frugal 1.0-litre petrol engine, a sleeker look and the option of a trendy Cross model variant.
-Smartly styled in Italy and developed and built in Turkey, it looks a much more credible contender than anything the Italian brand has brought us in this class for decades.
-UK buyers get a choice of petrol engines and a frugal diesel, plus hatch and estate bodystyles that are exceptionally spacious.
+Smartly styled in Italy and developed and built in Turkey, it looks a much more credible contender.
+UK buyers get a choice of hatch or estate bodystyles that are exceptionally spacious.

 Fiat has never managed to crack the Focus-sized family hatchback sector.
 Over the last few decades we've had a succession of models - the Bravo and Brava twins, the Stilo, and, most recently, another Bravo line-up.
 None of them made any real impact on folk much more likely to either buy Ford's best seller or the latest versions of Vauxhall's Astra or Volkswagen's Golf.

 In recent years, it looked as if Fiat might be abandoning this traditional market segment in favour of more specialised Crossover models like their 500X.
 But cars like that still sell in something of a niche, so the Italian brand has, once more, turned it's hand to creating a conventional contender in this class.
 Arguably the last time the brand was truly competitive here was with its Tipo family hatch, which sold between 1988 and 1995.
 It's appropriate then, that this current model also wears a 'Tipo' badge.

 Design and Build